Old Oak Road and Westway,

 No one has favorited this theater yet

 The architect favoured by the company was again George Coles who designed a magnificent suburban cinema.
-It opened on 13th April 1931.
-The Savoy was equipped with a Compton 2Manual/6Rank theatre organ.
+It opened on 13th April 1931 with a triple bill programme: Ramon Novarro in “Call of the Flesh” & Alice White in “Sweethearts on Parade” & Marie Dressler in “Dangerous Females” plus a Mickey Mouse cartoon.
+The Savoy Cinema was equipped with a Compton 2Manual/6Rank theatre organ.
+It also had a café & ballroom.
 It was taken over by Associated British Cinemas(ABC) from December 1935 and led an uneventful life under their control.

 ABC closed the Savoy Cinema on 29th December 1962 with Steve Reeves in “The Thief of Bagdad” and Richard Basehart in “The Savage Guns”.
 The interior of the building was gutted and converted into a bowling alley on two levels, which opened on 30th October 1963.